AI Prompt: Enhanced Bank & Financial Institution Investment Analysis

 Strategy Summary

-This V2.0 strategy combines the best of both approaches.
-It uses absolute standards to ensure safety, a relative ranking system to identify elite performers, and a disciplined, separate valuation gate to ensure we buy great businesses at a fair price.
+This strategy uses absolute standards to ensure safety, a relative ranking system to identify elite performers, and a disciplined, separate valuation gate to ensure we buy great businesses at a fair price.
 This is how you systematically build a portfolio of the strongest banks while protecting yourself from value traps and undue risk.